James Scott Duckers

-James Scott Duckers (1883 – 2 May 1941) also J. Scott Duckers, was an English lawyer, and prominent pacifist organiser and conscientious objector of World War I. He is now best known for his wartime memoir Handed Over.
+James Scott Duckers (1883 – 2 May 1941) also known as J. Scott Duckers, or simply Scott Duckers, was an English lawyer, and prominent pacifist organiser and conscientious objector of World War I. He is now best known for his wartime memoir Handed Over.

 Early life

 Duckers was brought up in Wetheral, Cumberland; his sister Margaret Ellison Duckers was a nurse who died at Salonika in 1917.
 He was the son of James S. Duckers of Wetheral, and was born in Bristol; he was educated at Carlisle Grammar School.
 He was articled to Wannup & Westmorland, solicitors in Carlisle, where he was clerk to Edmund Westmorland.

 Duckers qualified as a solicitor in 1905.
 In 1907 he was in the legal department of the Birmingham Small Arms Company.
 In 1910 he worked as a secretary to Herbert Samuel.
 He was known as a Wesleyan Methodist; and he gave pro bono legal advice, as a volunteer with the mission and social work of the Baptist ministers F. B. Meyer and Thomas Phillips (1868–1936).

 London addresses for Duckers in 1911 were 27 Chancery Lane and 12 Rosslyn Hill.
 In February 1913, he was selected as the Radical candidate for Brentford, for the Westminster elections.
 In the 1913 London County Council election in March he was a candidate for the Progressive Party, in Paddington North.
 He was a supporter of Home Rule for Ireland, and member of the Eighty Club, and was invited in the same month to stand as the Liberal Party candidate for Brentford.
 In the end nothing came of this.